mighty-gerbils/gerbil/doc/reference/os.md

 ```

 Creates a temporary filename and invokes `fun` with it, deleting the
-temporary filename on unwind if it has been created.
+temporary file on unwind if it has been created.